auth0/nextjs-auth0/README.md

 - `/api/auth/logout`: Your Next.js application logs out the user.
 - `/api/auth/me`: You can fetch user profile information in JSON format.

-**WARNING:** This authentication pathway is not presently supported when deploying to Cloudflare Pages using the edge-runtime as there is a dependency on the node runtime.
-See issue [#1079](https://github.com/auth0/nextjs-auth0/issues/1079)
+**WARNING:** This authentication pathway is not presently supported when deploying to Cloudflare Pages

 #### Add the UserProvider to Custom App